IgorPiven/BankService/README.md

 CurrencyService gets currency values from remote service

-TransactionsService does all actions with accounts, transactions and client
+TransactionsService does all actions with accounts, transactions and client's requests

 Migrations gets Flyway migrations from both CurrencySerrvice and TransactionService